 Course Requirements (32 Hours)

-- Three major area courses (ENGL 7130: Fiction Writing and ENGL 7140: Poetry Writing, with one repeated for a total of three creative writing courses) (9)
+- Three major area courses (ENGL 7130: Fiction Writing, ENGL 7140: Poetry Writing, ENGL 7120: Creative Nonfiction—students are allowed to repeat any of the above) (9)

 - One pre-1800 literature course (3)

 - One technical and professional communication, rhetoric and composition, or linguistics course (3)